Chassis Number Insurance

 Understanding when chassis number insurance is necessary can save you time.
 If you’ve imported a vehicle or built one yourself, you’ll find that most insurers won’t provide coverage until the vehicle is registered with the DVLA.
 This presents a classic Catch-22 situation: you need insurance to register the car, but you can’t get standard insurance without a registration number.

-During the registration process, chassis number insurance is necessary.
+During the registration process, insurance is necessary.
 You can purchase temporary VIN insurance to cover the vehicle while it undergoes necessary inspections and paperwork.
 Many drivers find themselves more than a little confusing, as UK insurers typically require a UK registration number to provide coverage, but the DVLA mandates insurance before issuing the registration.
 This insurance is stop gap that enables the vehicle in question to be registered within the UK.

 Examples uses of Chassis number insurance include: